Betterment Scam Betterment rating

 Betterment App Rating

-Betterment users can also try the company’s mobile app, which runs on both Android and iOS.
-You open the main menu by tapping the hamburger icon (☰) in the top-left corner.
-It has the same menu items as the website.
-There’s an extra one, Help, which has the chat tool from the website.
+Betterment also has a mobile app for both Android and Apple devices.
+You can open the main menu by tapping the hamburger icon (☰) in the upper-left corner.
+The app menu has the same options as the website, plus a Help section with the chat feature.

 Betterment mobile